This post may contain affiliate links. Please read our disclosure policy.

 In addition to baked acorn squash halves, you can use this winter squash in a variety of recipes.
 Acorn Squash Soup is comforting and cozy and Parmesan Herb Roasted Acorn Squash transforms the slices into a presentation-ready side dish.

-Pick up some acorn squash from the store and then grab a few pantry staples to make this slightly sweet side dish.
+Pick up some medium acorn squash from the store and then grab a few pantry staples to make this slightly sweet side dish.

 - Olive Oil

 - Maple Syrup – Use the pure maple syrup, not the table syrup often served with pancakes.